xelia-it/mustache/README.md

 ## Installation

 Copy json.hpp from nlhomann repository into project root folder.
-Copy catch.hpp from philsquared repository into test/src folder .
+Copy catch.hpp from philsquared repository into test/src folder.
 Then type:
 ```
 make